hongkiulam/side/README.md

 - Quickly and easily switch between video chat and 'youtube' chat
 - Use Youtube Data API to search for videos and directly load them into the player
 - Synchronise Youtube playback between peers including play, pause and seeking
+- Deploy front-end on Netlify and back-end on Heroku